 Overhead balanced 3-wire 3-phase AC is most commonly used for power transmission because it provides relatively economical medium distance power transmission with capability of economical servicing of small communities along the transmission route.
 In commercial-industrial applications 3-phase is advantageous because it delivers power to the load at a constant rate and because it provides motors with excellent starting torque and speed control characteristics.

-When the voltage and current wave forms are not exactly in phase then there is reflected power which increases transmission losses and reduces the transmission line's net power transfer capability.
+When the voltage and current wave forms are not exactly in phase then there is reflected power which increases transmission losses and reduces the transmission system's net power transfer capability.

-At 500 kV as compared to 230 kV the lattice towers are taller (~ 198 feet), the insulators are longer, the conductor spacing is greater and the individual conductors are usually composed of 4 wires held in close proximity to each other by spreaders that control the interwire spacing.
-The purpose of this multi-wire conductor construction is to reduce the peak radial electric field at the conductor surface.
+At 500 kV as compared to 230 kV the lattice pylons are taller (~ 198 feet), the insulators are longer, the phase conductor spacing is greater and the individual phase conductors are usually each composed of 4 wires held in close proximity to each other by spreaders to control the interwire spacing.
+The purpose of this multi-wire phase conductor construction is to reduce the peak radial electric field at the conductor surface.
 With a single wire conductor at 500 kV RMS the peak radial electric field can cause ionization of the surrounding air.
 Such ionization causes radio interference and power loss.

 The maximum power transfer capacity of one 500 kV 3-phase AC circuit is given by:

-The third conductor in effect acts as a common return for the other two conductors.
+The third phase conductor in effect acts as a common return for the other two phase conductors.

-The direct cost of building a two circuit 500 KV 3 phase AC transmission line, involving a single line of tall lattice towers each supporting two circuits (six main conductors per lattice tower), through a rural area is typically about $5 million per mile ($3.1 million / km).
+The direct cost of building a two circuit 500 KV 3 phase AC transmission line, involving a single line of tall galvanized steel lattice pylons each supporting two circuits (six phase conductors per lattice tower), through a rural area is typically about $5 million per mile ($3.1 million / km).
 The cost of building 500 kV transmission through an urban area is generally prohibitive due to the cost of right-of-way acquisition.
-In Ontario most 500 kV transmission runs parallel and/or adjacent to a major highway such as highways 400, 401, 403 or 407.
+In Ontario much of the 500 kV transmission runs parallel and/or adjacent to major highways such as highways 400 and 407.

-AC electricity transmission systems generally have distributed inductance and partially inductive loads such as transformers and motors that tend to cause a phase angle separation between the sinusoidal voltage and current waveforms on the same conductor.
+At the AC line frequency the distributed inductance on an overhead open wire power transmission line dominates the distributed capacitance.
+There are also partially inductive loads such as transformers and motors.
+These net inductances tend to cause a phase angle separation between the sinusoidal voltage and current waveforms on the same conductor.
 The cosine of this phase angle difference is known as the power factor.
-To maximize the power factor and hence maximize the power transmission capacity the phase angle between the voltage and current waveforms on the same conductor should be zero.
-Long AC transmission lines utilize capacitors and/or special generators to provide phase angle correction.
-This power factor correction methodology works well for point to point transmission lines but becomes very complex for branching circuits with variable branch loads.
+The transmission line has peak voltage and peak current constraints.
+To maximize the transmission power capacity the phase angle between the voltage and current waveforms on the same conductor must be zero.
+Long AC transmission lines frequently utilize synchronous capacitors at intervals along the line to provide power factor correction.
+Power factor correction works well for point to point transmission lines but becomes very complex when there are branching circuits with variable loads.

 AC TRANSMISSION COST: